mitmath/18369/README.md

 Considered related localization theorems in quantum mechanics: an arbitrary attractive potential will always localize a bound state in 1d or 2d, but not in 3d, and sketched a simple dimensional argument in 1d and 3d (but not 2d, which is a difficult borderline case); see also [these notes](https://github.com/mitmath/18303/blob/fall16/slow-waveguides.pdf).
 Discussed the related theorem for 3d waveguides (2d localization); see the Bamberget and Bonnet and Lee papers above.

 **Further reading**: See the book, chapter 2, on the variational principle.
 See [these notes](https://github.com/mitmath/18303/blob/fall16/slow-waveguides.pdf) on localization in a different scalar-wave equation via the same variational method.
 [Bamberget and Bonnet (1990)](http://epubs.siam.org/doi/abs/10.1137/0521082) is a classic paper on the theory of dielectric waveguiding.
 [Lee (2008)](https://www.osapublishing.org/oe/abstract.cfm?uri=oe-16-13-9261) is an extension of the variational proof to Maxwell's equations in much more complex periodic waveguides and photonic-crystal fibers.

+**Discrete translational symmetry:**

+Started by considering a periodic "waveguide" in two dimensions: a sequence of dielectric rods in air.
+By analogy with ray-optics and total-internal reflection, it seems that this could not support guided modes.
+However, it does (chapter 7 of the book), and to understand this we need to understand discrete translational symmetry.

+Showed that the representations of the discrete translation group are again exponentials, and thereby proved **Bloch's theorem**: the eigenfunctions can be chosen in the form of a planewave multipled by a periodic function.

+As a corollary, the Bloch wavevector **k** is conserved, and mentioned how this relates to a famous mystery from the 19th century: electrons in a pure conductor act almost like a dilute gas, because they scatter only from impurities/imperfections that break the periodicity.

+Qualitative description of the resulting band diagrams in 1d-periodic systems.

+Derived the periodicity of the Bloch wavevector **k** in one dimension.
+Adding 2π/a does not change the irrep, and is only a relabeling of the eigensolution.
+This means that we only need to look at the "unit cell" in k-space to get the band diagram.
+Talked about a few different ways to think about this: 2π/a gives the same irrep, it gives the same PDE for the Bloch modes, and the Bloch modes can be expanded as a Fourier series with components at k+2πm/a for all integers m.

+**Further reading**: Chapter 3 and appendix B of the textbook on 1d periodicity.

+### Lecture 11: 14 October

+**Discrete translational symmetry:**

+Continued from last lecture.

+Qualitative description of the resulting band diagrams in 1d-periodic systems.

+Derived the periodicity of the Bloch wavevector **k** in one dimension.
+Adding 2π/a does not change the irrep, and is only a relabeling of the eigensolution.
+This means that we only need to look at the "unit cell" in k-space to get the band diagram.
+Talked about a few different ways to think about this: 2π/a gives the same irrep, it gives the same PDE for the Bloch modes, and the Bloch modes can be expanded as a Fourier series with components at k+2πm/a for all integers m.

+Discussed the band diagram, light cone, and guided modes of a periodic dielectric waveguide.

+As an application of conservation of k (up to addition of reciprocal lattice vectors) in periodic systems, discussed reflection (specular and diffractive) from a periodic surface, and minimum-frequency/maximum-wavelength cutoffs for various diffracted orders.

+**Further reading**: Chapter 7 on periodic dielectric waveguides.
+Chapter 10 has a section on reflection/diffraction from a periodic surface.

+Began new topic: **photonic crystals in one dimension**.
+Sketched the form of the dispersion relation (band structure) and explained several qualitative features we can predict without solving:

+*   From symmetry and periodicity, ω(k)=ω(-k)=ω(k+2π/a), and consequently ω(π/a-k)=ω(π/a+k) (i.e., ω is symmetric around both k=0 and k=π/a)
+*   Because ω(k) is smooth except at crossings, we expect the bands to have zero slope at k=0 and k=&pi/a (around which they are even-symmetric)
+*   ωa<<1 corresponds to the long-wavelength limit, at which the waves don't "see" the periodic structure and instead see some "average" homogeneous ε (an "effective medium" or "metamaterial"; also called "homogenization theory").
+Hence around (ω,k)=(0,0) the bands should approach straight lines (the solutions in a homogeneous medium).
+*   Because the 1d Maxwell equations are a 2nd-order ODE, and the eigenproblem at a given ω is a 2-point boundary-value problem, there can be only two solutions at each ω.
+It follows that the bands ω(k) must be _monotonic_ in (0,π/a).
+*   Because the symmetry group at each k has at most a mirror symmetry, which has no 2d irreps, we do not generically expect degeneracies.
+(By playing with the parameters, it turns out that you can force accidental degeneracies at k=0.)
+*   The combination of the last two points mean that we generically expect _band gaps_ to arise: ranges of ω in which there are no solutions (at least, not at real values of k).
+*   Although I haven't shown it yet, it turns out the bands have slopes that alternate in sign: the first band has positive slope in (0,π/a), the second band negative, the third positive, and so on.

+We can use perturbation theory to quantitatively derive the magnitude of the gap and other features by starting with a homogeneous medium and then adding a little bit of periodic ε contrast.

+**Further reading:** Chapter 4 of the textbook.